Watercolour Pencil Tutorial - Italian Street Scene

 Initial washes

-The only wet process remaining (or so I thought at the time) was developing the tree foliage and the balcony and window boxes.
-These areas of green leaves and flowers are easier to do with dry Aquarelle pencil and a damp brush.
-We will look at that process next.
+The only remaining wet process is developing the tree foliage, balcony, and window boxes.
+These areas of green leaves and flowers are best tackled with dry Aquarelle pencil and a damp brush – a technique we'll explore next.

 Using watercolour pencils directly on the paper